kirroko/CREngine/CozyRaccoons_ReadMe.txt

 Escape key - To quit the game
 Left mouse click - Select UI buttons
 WASD keys - Move the player
+Q key - To switch between souls
 J key - Use the knife attack
+F key - To use soul ability

 EDITOR CONTROLS
 Arrow keys - Move the camera